chasemc67/ClashRoyaleAR/README.md

 # ClashRoyaleAR
-An AR ClashRoyale-style board game
+An AR ClashRoyale-style board game on Hololens using MRTK